craig-davis/tyme2-standup/README.md

 * Run the `compile` script found in this repo

 # Tyme2 Tips
 This helper runs on Tyme2.
-Using it efficiently is key to liking this system.
+Using Tyme2 efficiently is key to liking this system.
 I've found that setting it up properly is key.

 1. Add global hotkeys to start and stop tasks